microsoft/WhatTheHack/001-IntroToKubernetes/Coach/Solution-07.md

     	- **NOTE:** The **content-web-deploy-solution.bluegreen.yaml** solution file is an example of an updated deployment using the v2 flag.
     - When the new pods are ready to go, they will update the service YAML to point to the new tags.
 - The following errors get reported with v2 of the app:
-	- content-web crashes if content-api retuns null/blank
+	- content-web crashes if content-api returns null/blank
 	- content-api returns null/blank if it loses connection to mongodb after the first initialization
 	- API has no db connection retry logic to reconnect if it loses db connection
 	- **Solution:** If you restart the mongo backend for any reason (re-deploy/scale/crash/testing etc), you have to kill & restart all api pods to force them to re-establish their DB connection again.